Contact: melissa.largier[AT]uct.ac.zaLocation: Cape Town, South Africa

-The appointment is for one year at the outset, with a possible extension of one year subject to budgetary approval and satisfactory progress.
-A PhD in Physics, Applied Mathematics or Astronomy is required.
+The appointment is for two years at the outset, with a possible extension of one year subject to satisfactory progress and availability of funding.
+A PhD in Astrophysics, Astronomy, Physics or Applied Mathematics is required.
 Postdoctoral experience is a bonus, however the candidate needs to be within 5 years from the date of PhD at the start of the position and may not have held a full-time permanent academic or professional post.

 Cape Town is an extremely beautiful city, surrounded by natural beauty.
 With beaches, mountains and forests only a short way from the city centre, Cape Town offers a perfectly balanced lifestyle.
 The city offers a wonderfully cosmopolitan atmosphere at a relatively low cost of living.
-The postdoc funding level is R200 000 per annum, tax free.
-Additional support in the amount of R25 000 is available for equipment and travel funding as appropriate.
+The postdoc funding level is R400000 per annum, tax free.
+Additional support is available for equipment and travel funding as appropriate.

 Interested candidates should send a CV, a research proposal (2-3 pages), and arrange for three letters of recommendation to be sent to melissa.largier[AT]uct.ac.za.
-Please use the following format in the subject line: YOURNAME, Postdoc 2022.
-Screening of candidates will start in March 2022 and will continue until the positions are filled.
-Any queries can be sent to shajid.haque[AT]uct.ac.za.
+Please use the following format in the subject line: YOURNAME, Postdoc 2023.
+The submission deadline is 24 February 2023.
+Screening of candidates will start thereafter and will continue until the position is filled.
+Any queries can be sent to Melissa at melissa.largier[AT]uct.ac.za.

 The University of Cape Town reserves the right to: